- Would you like to learn Polish?

 - Fall

-- Grammar, Reading and Writing I
+- Polish Grammar, Reading and Writing I

-- Polish Culture and History I
+- Polish Culture and History

 - Spring 1

-- Grammar, Reading and Writing II
+- Polish Grammar, Reading and Writing II

 - Poland Today

-Practical Language II (POL103G)
+- Polish: Practical Language II

-Grammar, Reading and Writing I (POL104G)
+Polish Grammar, Reading and Writing I (POL104G)

-Polish Culture and History I (POL105G)
+Polish Culture and History (POL105G)

 This course provides an overview of the history of Poland up to WWII.
 Special attention is given to the historical events that have defined Polish culture, and students are introduced to the main artistic works that have shaped the Polish national spirit throughout the centuries.
 No prior knowledge or experience is necessary and the course is taught in English.

+This is an elementary Polish language course designed for beginners with no prior knowledge of Polish.
 The languages of instruction are English and Polish.

-Grammar, Reading and Writing II (POL205G)
+Polish Grammar, Reading and Writing II (POL205G)

 Poland Today (POL206G)